UncleTyrone/Seamless-OOP-Framework/API.md

 ```

 ### Importing Component Types
-To type-check component interactions, use type imports, an example can be found at the top of the provided component or below:
+To enable type-checking and autocomplete for component interactions, use type imports:

 ```lua
 ------------------ IMPORT COMPONENTS : ------------------